rajeevbarde/SuperTestStarter/README.md

-# SOA API test framework (using SuperTest)
-This repository is created using SuperTest, Mocha &  Chai.
+This is a very quick starter solution to begin with API testing using SuperTest.js, Mocha and Chai.

  ## Installation
 1. Git clone this repository
-2. Install dependencies (2-5 min, one time setup) :: `npm install`
+2. Install dependencies  `npm install`
-4. Install Mocha globally
+3. Install Mocha globally

 ## Execute
-Execute test scenarios from project root .
-The format is - : `mocha {filename}`
+Execute test scenarios from project root - `mocha tests/Example.js`

  ## HTML Report
-Reports are created using Mochawesome and stored in folder `mochawesome-report`
+Reports are created using Mochawesome and stored in folder `mochawesome-report`.